What Happens When You Suspend an Account

 Locks email passwords

 The system adds a

 *LOCKED* string to the

-/etc/shadow password files for all of the account’s email users.
+/home/homedir/etc/domain/shadow password files for all of the account’s email users.
+In this example,

 As a result, the account’s email users cannot download mail.